open-quantum-safe/liboqs/README.md

 - Integration of liboqs into additional application-level protocols.

 In the long term, we are also interested in including post-quantum signature schemes.

+## License

+liboqs is licensed under the MIT License; see [https://github.com/open-quantum-safe/liboqs/blob/master/LICENSE.txt](LICENSE.txt) for details.  liboqs includes some third party libraries or modules that are licensed differently; the corresponding subfolder contains the license that applies in that case.
+In particular:

+- `src/kex_rlwe_bcns15`: public domain ([http://unlicense.org](http://unlicense.org))
+- `src/rand_urandom_chacha20/external`: public domain

 ## Team